CATEIN/aio-playlist-import-exporter/README.md

 The cleaned JSON is then converted to a file with the extension .aiopl (named after the playlist) and automatically downloaded.

+By clicking the Import List button, the extension first reads the data that has been pasted into the text box.
+The episode link are then cleaned to have only the `id` and then parsed as JSON.
+If the user included `name: "..."` and or `imageURL: "..."` in the list, it sets the playlist name and image with the provided data.

-By clicking the Export KYDS Radio button, the extension again fetches the full playlist data.
+By clicking the Export List button, the extension again fetches the full playlist data.
 It then extracts each item’s id from the playlist’s contentList, prepends it with https://app.adventuresinodyssey.com/content/, and concatenates these URLs (separated by spaces).
 The resulting string of links is copied directly to your clipboard, ready to be sent to the bot.

-By clicking the Import button, the extension lets you select a file (with a `.aiopl`, `.json`, or `.txt` extension) via a file input.
-The selected file is read and parsed as JSON.
-Finally, a POST request is made to the API using the current user’s credentials (from the stored token, viewer ID and PIN), and the playlist is imported.

 ## Setting a custom image on your playlist

-  If you want your playlist to have a custom image:
+  If you want your playlist to have a custom image, the easiest way is include the link in the list before importing.
+  But you can also just edit the `.aiopl` file:

   1. Export the playlist you wish to modify
   2. Open the playlist file with a text editor